• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 1. Proforma Invoice

-The proforma invoice, exchanged prior to import, provides initial details such as product description, price, and payment terms, serving as the basis for registering the import order.
+The proforma (or preliminary invoice) is exchanged between buyer and seller before import and contains initial information such as product description, price, quantity, and payment terms.
+It serves as the basis for placing the order.

 2. Commercial Invoice